|

 And confess that the act, and the place, without trouble,

-as well tempt a friend, an he pass'd it, to squint -
+Could as well tempt a friend, an he pass'd it, to squint -

-As it certainly caused you - a foe - to see double!
+As it certainly caused YOU - a foe - to see double!

-all I contend for is this; - man of eyes! -
+But all I contend for is this; - man of eyes! -

 (And I wish once again, on your notice to press it;)